silnrsi/font-arab-tools/documentation/source/kasra.md

 ---
 title: Kasra position relative to shadda
 ---
+Note that everything said here about _kasra_ also applies to _kasratan_.

 ## Introduction

-The _shadda_ is normally drawn above the consonant it modifies, and the _kasra_ is drawn below the consonant it follows.
+The _shadda_ is drawn above the consonant it modifies, and the _kasra_ is normally drawn below the consonant it follows.
 When both _shadda_ and _kasra_ follow a consonant, there is a difference in traditions about where the _kasra_ is drawn: in some traditions, including Sindhi, the _kasra_ remains below the consonant.
 In other traditions, including Arabic, the _kasra_ is drawn above the consonant but below the _shadda_.

 ### UTR53 implications

-[Unicode Technical Report #53 (UTR53)](https://unicode.org/reports/tr53/) does not address the raised _kasra/kasratan_ convention.
+[Unicode Technical Report #53 (UTR53)](https://unicode.org/reports/tr53/) does not address the raised _kasra_ convention.
 As such it doesn’t tell us what to do if there are other “above marks” on the base.
-But we can make some observations (since _kasra_ and _kasratan_ are treated the same, these observations just use the term _kasra_):
+But we can make some observations:

 1. With a UTR53 implementation, in the absence of CGJ, the _kasra_ will immediately follow the _shadda_ (since we won’t also have _damma_ or _fatha_)